La France a un incroyable talent

 La France a un incroyable talent (France's Got Incredible Talent), previously known as Incroyable Talent, is a French TV show, based on the Got Talent series.
-It debuted on M6 on 2 November 2006, presented by Alessandra Sublet.
+It debuted on M6 on 2 November 2006, and is currently presented by Karine Le Marchand.

 Summary

 Season 1 (2006)

 The 1st season of the show was presented by Alessandra Sublet, and aired on M6 from November 2, 2006 to December 12, 2006.
 It was produced by Sébastien Zibi.
 The judging panel consisted of Gilbert Rozon, Sophie Edelstein and Jean-Pierre Domboy.
 The first season of the show attracted 5 million viewers.
 The grand prize was €150,000 and was won by dancer Salah Benlemqawanssa.
 This was the first Got Talent season that was won by Salah, who also won the 4th season of Arab's Got Talent in 2014.

 Season 2 (2007)

 The 2nd season of the show aired from November 6, 2007 to December 11, 2007 on M6.
 This season attracted an average of 4.3 million viewers.
 The final was viewed by 4.5 million people.
 Alessandra Sublet returned as the TV presenter of the show.
 This season was produced by Massimo Manganaro.
 Gilbert Rozon and Sophie Edelstein both returned as judges on the show.
 Jean-Pierre Domboy was replaced by Patrick Dupond.
-The winner of the season was dancer Junior, who received the €150,000 prize.
+The winner of the season was dancer Junior, who received the €150,000 prize, and Arthur Cadre made it to the semi-finals.